-The second smaller part of your elbow injury compensation award will be special damages, which will serve to compensate you for any out of pocket expenses you endured as a result of your injuries.
+The second smaller part of your compensation award will be special damages, which will serve to compensate you for any out of pocket expenses you endured as a result of your injuries.
 This includes loss of earnings and loss of future earnings (such as loss of pension income if you were caused to miss pension payments due to your injuries), medical expenses, transport expenses and at-home care expenses.
 However, you must provide proof of these expenses to claim them back.

 If you choose to claim compensation using Accident Claims UK, your solicitor will offer you the option of making a No Win No Fee elbow injury compensation claim.
 This means that you will not have to pay an upfront or an hourly solicitor’s fee.
 Instead, your fee will come out of your settlement for your elbow injury and you will only have to pay if you win.